 Provide a positive musical experience and encourage participation by balancing and integrating learning with high-energy camp songs and games.

-Church Camp and Girl Scout Camp were a VERY important part of my life growing up.
+Church Camp and Scout Camp were a VERY important part of my life growing up.
 The camp songs and musical experiences I had there played a role in guiding me toward music as a career.

 Today, I would like to introduce you to an accomplished teacher, musician, and guest blogger, Zach VanderGraaff.
 In addition to attending summer camps, Zach served as a camp counselor.
 I have a feeling that his early musical experiences at camps may have played a pivotal role in his choice to become a K-5 music teacher as well.

 Thank you Zach for your insight and expertise.

 8 Reasons to Teach Camp Songs in Music Class

 In my younger days as a student, I went to various camps.
 One of my personal favorite parts of the camp experience was the camp songs.